Reimbursement | Wages | Business Expenses

-California Labor Code Section 2802 requires an employer to reimburse an employee for all necessary expenses or losses incurred in direct consequence of the discharge of his or her duties, including driving expenses and cell phone use.
-The law further provides that the penalty for failing to reimburse an employee includes liability for the expenses plus interest, as well as attorney fees and costs incurred in obtaining reimbursement.
-Employees can recover up to four years of un-reimbursed expenses.
+California Labor Code Section 2802 requires an employer to reimburse you, an employee, for covered expenses and/or losses incurred as a consequence of the discharge of duties.
+Note the reimbursement includes work travel/driving expenses and cell phone expenses for job related use.
+Further, California provides that the penalty for failing to reimburse an employee includes the expenses plus interest.
+It also allows the payment of attorney fees and the costs associated in obtaining your rightful reimbursement.
+Did you know that employees can recover up to 4 years of un-reimbursed expenses?

-- Mileage Reimbursement Method – The employer reimburses the employee for miles traveled based on an agreed-upon rate.
-The standard rate used is the mileage rate established by the Internal Revenue Service (IRS).
-The IRS rate changes periodically.
+- Mileage Method – The employee is reimbursed for miles traveled based on an agreed-upon rate with the employer; standard rate is the mileage rate set by the IRS and those rates can change on a periodic basis.

 - Actual Expense Method – Under this method, the employer looks at each and every expense, including fuel, maintenance, repairs, insurance, registration, and depreciation.

-An employee is entitled to be reimbursed for all driving expenses incurred as part of the job, except for the commute to and from work.
-Similarly, a salesperson is not reimbursed for traveling from home to the first sales call, or from the last call of the day to home, but can receive reimbursement for all trips and stops in between.
+All job related driving expenses, except commuting, are to be reimbursed to employees.
+For example, a salesperson is not reimbursed for traveling from home to the first sales call, or from the last call of the day to home, but can receive reimbursement for the sales related travel and meetings in between.

-If you are living in Los Angeles, San Francisco, Sacramento, or San Diego and you are not being reimbursed adequately for the expenses you incur in performing your job duties, contact Kingsley & Kingsley to speak with one of our experienced labor lawyers to recover Unpaid Wages and Business Expenses.
+Do you live in Los Angeles, San Francisco, Sacramento, or San Diego?
+Is your employer not reimbursing you adequately for the expenses you incur in performing your job duties?
+If so, contact Kingsley & Kingsley to speak with one of our California labor lawyers to recover your Unpaid Wages and Business Expenses that you deserve.